 Online safety skills training for teachers: Teachers are also equally responsible in taking efforts in advising children on e-safety.
 A recent survey says that only 28% of teachers have had proper online safety skills training.
 This is not enough to teach e-safety, when Internet is considered as the key factor in the recent education system.

 Blocking unauthorized content: The best known defence mechanism against unauthorized content is to block it before accessing it.
-Use Free Antivirus for Windows 8, Windows 7, and Windows Vista Parental Controls and Xbox parental controls.
+Use Antivirus for Windows 8, Windows 7, and Windows Vista Parental Controls and Xbox parental controls.
 These Parental Controls helps to block unwanted content and websites.

 Limit downloads: Block downloads which causes risk to security and privacy.
 Advise children not to download games and music from unauthorized sources through the Internet as they have high tendency to pull in spyware or other inappropriate software which might infect the system.